 InMemoryChannel channel.
 If you are using a different default channel implementation, the

 InMemoryChannel is replaced with one that is specific to your implementation.
-For example, with Knative Kafka, the
+For example, with the Knative broker for Apache Kafka, the

 KafkaChannel channel is created.